 WOW – what an incredible place!

-We did a little research about Puerto Rico prior to visiting, but our research did nothing to prepare us for how much we would fall for Old San Juan.
-Most of our research highlighted San Juan’s former defensive forts, Fort San Felipe del Morro and Fort San Cristóbal, as the prime tourist attractions in the old fortified city.
+We did a little research about Puerto Rico prior to visiting, but it did nothing to prepare us for how much we would fall for Old San Juan.
+Most of our research highlighted San Juan’s former defensive forts, Fort San Felipe del Morro and Fort San Cristóbal, as the prime tourist attractions in the old city.

 While these historical forts are definitely worth a visit, the clear highlight from our time in Puerto Rico was wandering the cobblestone streets of Old San Juan and admiring its colourful buildings and stunning European-influenced architecture.